Beltone Hearing Aid Reviews From an Audiologist in 2025

 Pros About Beltone

-• Beltone accessories and smartphone apps are effective and relatively easy to use, especially for entry-level users in the Baby Boomer generation and Generation X. For the less tech-savvy, they still function very well.
+• Beltone accessories and smartphone apps are effective and easy to use, even for less tech-savvy older adults

 Cons About Beltone